 Minsk – somewhere so unheard of, that you might even wonder if it’s a real place.
 Trust us, it is; and its lack of fame is what makes it such an interesting place to visit.
 If you’re the kind of traveler who seeks out completely unique experiences, the capital of Belarus should not be missed.

-Before we convince you, even more, a word on politics and visas (sorry, we know it’s not riveting, but these are things you need to know!).
+Before we convince you on this time-warped city, even more, a word on politics and visas (sorry, we know it’s not riveting, but these are things you need to know!).
 The spirit of the USSR has lived on in Belarus for long after its collapse and traditionally it has had quite strict visa regulations but recent changes make it a bit more welcoming.

 Since summer 2018, citizens of most countries are able to stay in Belarus visa-free provided they enter at Minsk National Airport and they’re there as a tourist, not to work or study.
 Some element of control remains, however, as hotels, hostels and holiday apartments still need to register visitors with the internal affairs body if they’re staying for more than five working days.

 So, once you’re done with all the paperwork, what on Earth are you going to do in Minsk?
 There are some pretty striking Stalinist architecture and some fascinating people-watching locations, like the Independence Avenue.
 Head to the Belarusian State Circus for a slightly surreal laugh, or visit one of the many imposing monuments.
 Don’t forget to say ‘hi’ to Lenin as well.

 It’s definitely unlike anywhere you’ve ever been before; a lot of the best things to do involve gawping in wonder at the cityscape!
 In between that you can grab a coffee or just relax in one of the parks.

 And what about the evenings?
 Luckily, there are over a hundred hotels to choose from.
 We’ve collected some of our favorites below, so you’ll have plenty of choice for where to stay in Minsk!